coap-security/coap-ace-poc-firmware/README.md

 ----------------------------------------------

 * Obtain an [nRF52-DK] device; connect it via USB to a computer and move its power switch to the "on" position.
-* Download the latest build of this firmware from TBD as `TBD.hex`.
+* Download the latest build of this firmware [from the build site] as [`coap-ace-poc-firmware.hex`].
-* Copy the file `TBD.hex` onto the "JLINK" USB drive that has appeared on your computer.
+* Copy the file `coap-ace-poc-firmware.hex` onto the "JLINK" USB drive that has appeared on your computer.
 * Restart the board by moving the board's power switch to "off" and back to "on".
   <!-- Merely pressing the BOOT/RESET button is insufficient. -->
 * Direct a Bluetooth capable's cellphone web browser (Chrome or Chromium) to TBD.
 Follow the login instructions, picking either the role of the "junior" or the "senior".